rivue/Gamified-Study-Tool/README.md

         - Blueprints maybe

     ideas for grand plan / future:
+        - can we generalize this studying tool for other industries? like corporate learning events, e-learning courses, etc...?
+            - online learning platform - would need to be at a deep level though, not sure how this could be done?
         - Youtube Comment AI Bot —> intern idea for next summer?
             Would involve fine tuning a model to do something, maybe grok or something, to train it on high performing comments and train it to go on youtube videos to write a snarky reply / comment to rack up likes, or use gemini to reply in the way that the